Western Algarve Guided Walking Holiday

 Enjoy a glass of wine or beer whilst listening to your leaders outlining the next day's walks.
 On some evenings there may be some live music and the leaders will be checking for local events going on nearby.
 You may just like to relax in the hotel bar or on the terrace outside chatting with your fellow guests.

-We provide flexible holidays.
-Choose easier walking one day and harder the next or just explore independently or relax around the resort.
+With a choice of two walks each day, we provide you with flexible holidays.
+Choose easier walking one day and harder the next.
+You could even choose to explore independently or relax around the resort - it's your holiday after all!

 Our walks from Luz help discover the incredible variety this compact area has to offer from beautifully varied coastline rich in birdlife, striking cliffs, beaches and boardwalks to the green, rolling hills inland around Monchique and Foia (the highest point in the Algarve), offering a great contrast to the more familiar sights of the region.

 Easier walks: 4 to 7 miles on good paths.
-Up to 700ft of ascent in a day.
+Up to 700 feet of ascent in a day.

 Harder walks: 6 to 11 miles on good paths.
-Up to 1,000ft of ascent in a day.
+Up to 1,300 feet of ascent in a day.

 Day 1: Arrival Day